shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 * Get **DHL eCommerce** support via [Integration@dhl.com](mailto:integration@dhl.com)
 * Get **DHL Paket Germany** support via [Shopsoftware@deutschepost.de](mailto:Shopsoftware@deutschepost.de)

+== Additional Information ==  * The plugin contains a tracking pixel due to reporting purposes of preferred services.
+Its output is the URL where the preferred services are integrated via plugin as well as the number of plugin calls.
+There is no personal data created or collected. * In case you like to offer direct shipment to DHL parcelshops or post offices, please note the following phrase of the DHL Paket Service Specifications (annex to the business customer contract): “The sender guarantees that he is entitled to transmit his customers’ e-mail addresses to DHL for the purpose of the parcel notification.” * A “Google Maps API Key” is required for a complete installation.
 == Screenshots ==

 1. screenshot-4.(png|jpg|jpeg|gif)